kbseah/learn-teochew/index.md

 then you should download a font that supports extended CJK characters, such as [Noto Sans CJK TC](https://www.google.com/get/noto/) (follow the installation instructions for your operating system).

+These rare characters are only used in a few places in this guide, and the Chinese characters in this guide are only a supplement to the phonetic spelling, so you will still be able to see most of the content on the site without installing additional CJK fonts.

 If you cannot see the following IPA and accented characters –